Whimsy Stick

 Stalk: Stillness Triggers the Lock

 Start with the dog in a sit or down.
-Lure on the ground, motionless.
-The dog’s eyes lock on.
-Body lowers.
+Generally, lure on the ground, motionless.
+Eyes lock on.
+Additionally, body lowers.
 Weight shifts forward.
-This is the eye-stalk phase activating.
+Meanwhile, that is the eye-stalk phase activating.
 Hold for 3 to 5 seconds before release.

 Phase: Stalk